Ma Barker: Family life

 Barker's sons committed crimes as early as 1910, when Herman was arrested for highway robbery after running over a child in the getaway car.
 Over the next few years, Herman and his brothers were repeatedly involved in crimes of increasing seriousness, including robbery and murder.
 They were inducted into major crime by the Central Park gang.
 Herman died on August 29, 1927, in Wichita, Kansas, after a robbery and confrontation with police that left one officer dead.
 He shot the officer at point-blank range in the mouth.
-He killed himself to avoid prosecution when he was seriously wounded after crashing his car.
+He killed himself to avoid prosecution by crashing his car.
 In 1928, Lloyd Barker was incarcerated in the federal penitentiary at Leavenworth, Kansas, Arthur "Doc" Barker was in the Oklahoma State Penitentiary, and Fred was in the Kansas State Penitentiary.

 George was last listed living with his wife in the 1928 Tulsa city directory.
 Either she threw him out, as some say, or he left when life became intolerable with his criminal family.
 According to writer Miriam Allen deFord, George "gave up completely and quietly removed himself from the scene" after Herman's death and the imprisonment of his other sons.
 The FBI claimed that George left Ma because she had become "loose in her moral life" and was "having outside dates with other men".
 They noted that George was not a criminal, but he was willing to profit from his sons' crimes after their deaths by claiming their assets as next of kin.
 However, a family friend recalled that the couple argued about their children's "dissolute life".
 Arrie "countenanced their wrongdoings" while George refused to accept them.
 The crunch came when George refused to support Lloyd after his arrest, insisting that he should be punished for his crime.
 Arrie did everything that she could to get her sons exonerated, no matter what they had done.

 From 1928 to 1930, Ma lived in "miserable poverty" in a "dirt-floor shack" with no husband and no job, while all her sons were in jail.
 This may have been when she became "loose" with local men, as the FBI suggested.
 By 1930, she was living with a jobless man named Arthur W. Dunlop (sometimes spelled "Dunlap").
 She is described as his wife on the 1930 census of Tulsa, Oklahoma.
 Things improved for her in 1931 after her son Fred was released from jail.
 He joined former prison-mate Alvin Karpis to form the Barker–Karpis Gang.
 After a series of robberies, Fred and Karpis killed Sheriff C. Roy Kelly in West Plains, Missouri on December 19, 1931, an act that forced them to flee the area.
 Ma and Dunlop traveled with them, using various false names during their itinerant crime career.
 A wanted poster issued at this time offered $100 reward for the capture of "Old Lady Arrie Barker" as an accomplice.
 After this, she was usually known to gang members as "Kate".